xdccrlz/sm64-port/README.md

 ## Building Xbox executables

-The Xbox port is still early in development. **It currently does not run on real hardware**.
-Only tested on XQEMU/XEMU.
+The Xbox port is still early in development.
+Expect issues.
 The port uses NXDK and XGU, which are present in the repo as submodules, so you don't need to install them separately.

 ### Manually under Windows and Linux